 How often will I need a muscle therapy treatment?

-The healing process will begin during the treatment and continue for 3 to 5 days post-treatment.
+- The healing process begins during the treatment and continue 3-5 days post-treatment.
 In early stages of treatment it is beneficial to come once a week, but never advisable to come more often.

-Although some people see a marked improvement within the first 1 or 2 sessions, it usually takes 3 treatments to establish a baseline, and for your body to recognize what is happening.
-I usually recommend 1 treatment per week for at least 10 weeks.
-Subsequent treatments should be postponed, however, if there is any residual soreness at the time of your next scheduled appointment.
+- Although some people see a marked improvement within the first 1 or 2 sessions, it usually takes 3 treatments to establish a baseline, and for your body to recognize what is happening.
+Typically we recommend 1 treatment per week for a few weeks, but subsequent treatments should wait until any residual soreness has resolved.

 What does the muscle therapy treatment feel like?

-Although the pressure is not nearly as great as that of ‘deep tissue’ massage, the sensation is that of deep pressure because we’re working right in your nervous system.
+- Although the pressure is not nearly that of ‘deep tissue’ massage, the sensation is of deep pressure because we’re working right in your nervous system.

-It is important to understand that what you feel during your treatment is not produced by massage pressure; you are feeling the actual condition of your muscles.
-Any sensation of discomfort is directly proportional to the amount of sickness, or hypertonic spasm in your body.
-Conversely, the healthier your muscles, the better this work feels.
+- Any sensation you feel during your treatment is not produced by massage pressure but because you’re feeling the actual condition of your muscles.
+Discomfort is directly proportional to the amount of sickness, or hypertonic spasm in your body; conversely, the healthier your muscles become, the better this work feels.